jvde-github/AIS-catcher/README.md

   ]
 }
 ```
-If there is only one RTL-SDR is connected, only `input` set to `rtlsdr` is sufficient.
+If there is only one RTL-SDR connected, only `input` set to `rtlsdr` is sufficient.
 Similarly, if there is only one device connected with serial `ais`, we only have to specify `serial`.

 ### NMEA input